runionnayrb/BOREALIS/replit.md

 - **Audit Trail**: All reports and trainings track `createdBy`, `updatedBy`, and timestamps.
 - **One Report Per Day**: A single report encompasses all trainings for a given day.
 - **Attendance System**:
     - **Artist Sign-In**: Public page at `/attendance/sign-in` with photo grid, 4-digit PIN, and geofencing validation.
+All artists are visible on the page; authentication is required when selecting an artist (redirects to login if not authenticated).
     - **Stage Manager Dashboard**: Real-time tracking at `/attendance/dashboard` (requires role) with weekly calendar and manual sign-out.
     - **Tick Sheets**: Meeting attendance tracking at `/attendance/tick-sheet` (requires role) with real-time updates via WebSocket.
     - **Artist Management**: Photo URL and Status (Active, Out, Long-Term OUT) fields for artists.
 Artists can set PINs during first sign-in.